Police tactical unit

+A GIGN assault column moving towards a target during training.

-A police tactical unit (PTU) (Note: Some academic literature from North America uses the term "police paramilitary unit" (PPU) to describe police tactical units.) is a specialized police unit trained and equipped to handle situations that are beyond the capabilities of ordinary law enforcement units because of the level of violence (or risk of violence) involved.
-The tasks of a police tactical unit may include executing dangerous search warrants and arrest warrants for dangerous persons; arresting or neutralizing dangerous or mentally ill armed persons; and intervening in high-risk situations such as shootouts, standoffs, hostage-takings, and terrorist incidents.
+A police tactical unit (PTU) (Note: Some academic literature from North America uses the term "police paramilitary unit" (PPU) to describe police tactical units.) is a specialised police unit trained and equipped to handle high‑risk situations that exceed the capabilities of ordinary law‑enforcement units.
+They are equipped with specialised weapons and protective gear and receive tactical training appropriate for high‑risk operations.
+Their duties include executing high‑risk search and arrest warrants; apprehending or neutralising armed or dangerous individuals; and responding to critical incidents such as shootouts, standoffs, hostage situations, and terrorist attacks.

 Definition

-GSG 9 (operator and helicopter pictured here in 1978) was established in September 1972 following the Munich massacre to combat terrorism, and was one of the first police tactical units.
+A GSG 9 operator and helicopter pictured here in 1978 during a training exercise.
+Formed in 1972 after the Munich massacre at the Summer Olympics to combat terrorism, GSG 9 was the first dedicated European police tactical unit formed to combat terrorism.

 Police tactical units are dedicated units composed of personnel selected and trained in tactical skillsets to carry out the responsibilities of the unit, and in use-of-force policies, including lethal force for counterterrorism.
-A PTU is equipped with specialized police and military-type equipment.
-A PTU may have specialized combat assault dogs with personnel trained as dog handlers.
+They are equipped with specialised police and military‑type equipment appropriate for high‑risk operations.
+Some units employ specialised combat assault dogs handled by trained personnel.
 PTU personnel may also be trained in crisis negotiation.

 A police tactical unit can be part of either a police force under the authority of civilian officials, or a gendarmerie-style force under the authority of civilian officials (interior ministry) or a defence ministry that may have formal military status.
-Other government agencies, depending on the country, may establish specialized units with comparable taskings, training, and equipment, such as border guard, coast guard, customs, or corrections.
+Other government agencies, depending on the country, may also maintain specialised units with similar roles, training, and equipment, such as border guards, coast guards, customs, or corrections.

-In the United States, police tactical units are known by the generic term SWAT (special weapons and tactics) team; the term originated from the Philadelphia Police Department and the Los Angeles Police Department in the 1960s.
+In the United States, police tactical units are known by the generic term SWAT (Special Weapons and Tactics) team; the term originated from the Los Angeles Police Department SWAT formed in 1967.
+(Note: Earlier in the United States in 1964, the Philadelphia Police Department had formed the Special Weapons and Tactics Squad.)
 In Australia, the federal government uses the term police tactical group.
 The European Union uses the term special intervention unit for national counterterrorist PTUs.